pelgraine/Meck-P4/README.md

 **Device-wide default region:** Set in Settings > Default Region.
 This applies to all channels and DMs unless a channel has its own override.

 **Per-channel region:** In Settings > Channels, tap a channel, then tap Region Scope to edit.
 This overrides the device default for that specific channel only.
 Empty = use the device default.

+**What shows on messages:** as of v0.7.3.5 the scope travels the other way too — each incoming channel message's footer names the region it was sent under, when the device can recognise it.
+A scope can only be recognised, never read back: a scoped packet carries a one-way code, so the device tries every scope it knows against it — your device default (**Settings > Default Region**), each channel's own scope (**Settings > Channels**, tap the channel, then **Region Scope**), and the shared 28-name list all the Meck firmwares carry (`au`, the Australian states and territories, and the NSW / VIC / ACT / TAS / QLD / WA sub-regions).
+A scoped message from outside that set shows *(reg unknown)*; an unscoped message shows nothing; your own sends show the scope they went out under.
+Recognition happens on arrival and lasts the session only — history reloaded from SD shows no region — and [Path View](#path-view) gains a **Region:** line above the route.

 **Repeater region management:** Repeaters running MeshCore v1.10+ support region management via CLI commands.
 From the Repeater Admin screen, log in and use the Cmd Line to send region commands directly.
 All remote-capable region commands work through this interface: